 Morphs [Oak Catalog #]

 Notable BiologyWhat must be first considered is that the Psyduck line is not closely related to other flying types, despite appearances to contrary.
 They have more in common with Normal types, including short fur that protects against cold water.
 The beak is from some instance of convergent evolution – a mutant Psyduck ancestor had a beak and it gave him the edge over those that didn’t.
 Despite not being labelled as such, they also have some psychic abilities.
-In Psyduck, whose brain is not big enough to keep the power in check, this results in headaches and a loss of some non-essential brain functions, leading to a vacant stare and definite retardation.
+In Psyduck, whose brain is not big enough to keep the power in check, this results in headaches and a loss of some non-essential brain functions, leading to a vacant stare and mild mental retardation (resulting in some rather odd behavior even in trainer-raised specimens).
 They may also discharge that energy when the pain gets too bad (See Hazards below).
 Golduck, however, can deal with the mental strain psychic power requires.
 This is helped, in part, by a focus, much like Kadabra’s or Alakazam’s spoons.
 Except instead of an external focus, the focus here is the red ‘third eye’, made out of keratin.
 The red is actually blood – the ‘eye’ also functions as a small radiator, which even glows when psychic powers are being used.
 Once upon a time, the eye was thought to be some sort of liquid vital to the Golduck’s function, kept as a sphere by psychic energy.
 This was compounded by the fact that the only time they saw a Golduck without the ‘eye’ was dead Golduck.
 This was merely because, before anaesthetic, the only way to get the eye was to kill it or use trauma to get it into unconsciousness that could result in the death of it anyway.
-Hunters used to, and still do in some areas, sell Golduck eyes as psychic lenses (but they are vastly inferior to Kadabra or Alakazam spoons), or grounded up into various folk cures for headaches (which is no different to a placebo).
+Hunters used to, and still do in some areas, sell Golduck eyes as psychic lenses (but they are vastly inferior to Kadabra or Alakazam spoons), or ground up into various folk cures for headaches (which is no different to a placebo).
 One other fact about Golduck is that they are very strong swimmers, possibly the best among amphibious Pokémon.

 HabitatPsyduck and Golduck are most commonly seen in fresh-water lakes and rivers, although some have adapted to making nests along coastlines.
 Several groups of families can live along the banks of a lake or coast, as long as food is plentiful.